-From Monolith to Microservices to Reasonably-sized Services
+From Monolith to Microservices and Back Again

 There's a saying that software engineers know the benefits of everything and the drawbacks of nothing.
 When the microservices hype took off circa 2015, everyone was talking about the benefits: